Sara Sánchez: Career

-Sánchez’s involvement with motorcycles started when she was 7 and was given a Honda 50cc motocross bike.
+Sánchez’s involvement with motorcycles started when she was seven and was given a Honda 50cc motocross bike.
 She rode it on a track on the outskirts of Barcelona.
-At age 9 she began competing in the Copa Promo Velocidad RACC 50cc Road race series.
+At the age of nine, she began competing in the Copa Promo Velocidad RACC 50cc Road race series.
 She moved on to competing in regional and national series until at age 15 she crashed at Estoril and hit her head.
-Whilst not seriously injured it concerned her father who sold her motorcycles temporarily ending her career.
+Whilst not seriously injured, it concerned her father who sold her motorcycles temporarily ending her career.

-Once Sánchez turned 18 she decided to return to motorcycle racing and in 2016 she won the Spanish RFME Women’s Open Yamaha 3R Cup.
+Once Sánchez turned 18, she decided to return to motorcycle racing and in 2016 she won the Spanish RFME Women’s Open Yamaha R3 Cup.
 In 2019 she won the Copa Benelli 302R.
-The following year she competed in the Women's European Cup and finished 2nd and in 2021 she also finished 2nd in the series.
+The following year, she competed in the Women's European Cup and finished second and in 2021 she also finished second in the series.

 Sánchez competed in the first two round of the 2020 Supersport 300 World Championship at Jerez and Estoril for ProGP Racing as replacement for Adrián Huertas who had been injured in training.
-She failed to qualify at Jerez and finished 26th and 20th in the 2 races at Estoril.
-At the season finale at Estoril she substituted for Alessandro Zanca but failed to qualify.
+She failed to qualify at Jerez and finished 26th and 20th in the two races at Estoril.
+At the season finale at Estoril, she substituted for Alessandro Zanca but failed to qualify.
 The following year she substituted for Vicente Pérez at Barcelona in the 2021 Supersport 300 World Championship.

-In 2023 Sánchez competed in the Italian Supersport 300 series, finishing the season in 10th position.
+In 2023, Sánchez competed in the Italian Supersport 300 series, finishing the season in tenth position.

-Sánchez competed in the inaugural FIM Women's Circuit Racing World Championship in 2024, finishing 3rd overall.
-She won 2 of the races, was on pole once and set the fastest lap 4 times.
-For achieving the highest number of fastest laps in the championship she was given a Pirelli Best Lap award.
+Sánchez competed in the inaugural FIM Women's Circuit Racing World Championship in 2024, finishing third overall.
+She won two of the races, was on pole once and set the fastest lap four times.
+For achieving the highest number of fastest laps in the championship, she was given a Pirelli Best Lap award.